Advancing Towards the Digital Product Passport

 What Requirements Does the Digital Product Passport Impose on Companies?

-By January 2030, manufacturers of products such as chemicals, plastics, paints/varnishes, cosmetics and pharmaceuticals are required to exchange data within the framework of the Digital Product Passport (DPP).
+By January 2030, manufacturers of products such as chemicals, plastics, paints/varnishes and cosmetics are required to exchange data within the framework of the Digital Product Passport (DPP).
 This concerns not only the products themselves but also their packaging, including plastic, paper, cardboard, glass and metal.

 The EU regulation DPP focuses on transparency to make the environmental impacts and origins of products accessible to everyone, thereby promoting the Circular Economy.